phoniks/comfortable_buffalo/README.md

 - [x] Users can sign up and log into their account.

-- [ ] Users can add, delete, edit books into the system via an edit pages.
+- [x] Users can add, delete, edit books into the system via an edit pages.

 - [x] Books entered in the system are listed on the home page, in pages of 10

-- [ ] Users can search for books by title OR by author OR by genre, and search results will be presented in a new page.
+- [x] Users can search for books by title OR by author OR by genre, and search results will be presented in a new page.

-- [ ] Users can refine search by genre & other methods. (faceted search)

 - [x] Users can view book details on a book detail page, linked to from the listing or search pages.